sflagp/QBXML-Object-Models/README.md

 </QBXML>
 ```

-I've also added a one line command to convert the response QBXML into a C# class object that can be accessed and manipulated with Linq or standard C# code.
+I've also added a one line command to convert the response QBXML into a C# class object that can be accessed and manipulated with LINQ or standard C# code.

 ```
 AccountQueryRq accountsRq = new();